poac-dev/poac/docs/en/README.md

 Poac is the C/C++ package manager.

-Poac can downloads project's dependencies and compiles project, creates package, and uploads it to [poac.pm](https://poac.io).
+Poac can download project's dependencies and compile project, create package, and upload it to [poac.pm](https://poac.io).

 [poac.pm](https://poac.io) is the package registry, searching packages and management them, etc. can be done.